kuba565/gabinet/README.md

 ### How to run

 Enter the project's directory with terminal and run "mvn spring-boot:run" command.
-Click on this [link](http://localhost:8080) to enter the project's homepage.S
+Click on this [link](http://localhost:8080) to enter the project's homepage.